Thomsen Group - Cardiac Electrophysiology

 A broad armamentarium of approaches is key to solving tomorrow’s research questions.
 In this lab, we take pride in being integrative experimental physiologists, who can draw advantage from many different disciplines, like in-vivo, ex-vivo and cellular electrophysiology, molecular biology, protein chemistry, surgery and pharmacology, to lift and join findings to reach a higher level of understanding.

-Recordings of electrocardiograms (ECG) from anesthetized mice
+Recordings of electrocardiograms (ECG) from a range of mammals

 The surface ECG is central to cardiac electrophysiology.
-We record high-resolution 6-lead ECGs with minimal noise.
+We record high-resolution ECGs with minimal noise.
 Our laboratory is designed to reduce ambient electrical noise, including electrical shielding in the walls.
 The ECG gives us important information about the global (i.e., whole heart) electrophysiology and can be obtained from any animal, from mice to elephants.
 And we have done just that.

-Radiotelemetry recordings of ECGs from conscious mice
+Radiotelemetry recordings from conscious mice

 Echocardiographic examination of cardiac structure and function